kgTheDev/gamePart1/README.md

 Hold "A" to move left.
 Press "D" to move right.
 Tap "P" rapidly for your special move.
+Click anywhere on the game screen to move player.

 Check it out!!: https://keiththedev.github.io/gamePart1/